 1. Carbon capture and storage (CCS)

 CCS has become one of the energy transition’s hottest topics, and for good reason.
 Commercial, scaled-up CCS can reduce CO2 emissions from the processing or combustion of hydrocarbons, and therefore plays a vital role in the net zero strategies of many hard-to-decarbonise sectors.

 Storage of CO2 in various geological sites is generally a mature technology – operational capture capacity grew from 41.9 to 47.1 Mtpa in 2020 – but permanence is still a question, particularly for saline aquifers.
 And CO2 transport, especially commercially via ships, still requires technology maturation.

 Read the full report to see graphics for all technologies referenced in this article – and more.

-Find out more: read our recent article on how carbon capture fits into Big Oil’s decarbonisation journey or visit the store to read our report on CCS hub identification.
+Find out more: read our article on how carbon capture fits into Big Oil’s decarbonisation journey or the CCS and low-carbon hydrogen edition of our pre-COP26 briefings.

 2. Energy storage

 Energy storage rapidly moved from nascent technology to a cornerstone of the energy transition.
 It’s only by efficiently storing energy that we can guarantee flexible and reliable power supply.